johnvlilley/Stateless-Computer/README.md

 Please read statelesscomputer.pdf :

 I have come up with what I believe is a new type of logic, it is mechanical in nature, but because I could maybe see it done on the quantum level it could be far more complex than any mechanical machine has ever been, in ways not seen in physical mechanical devices.
-I believe this to be a Turing complete, but more simple computer.

 This logic is pure connectionism, only using connections and nothing else.
 I look at it as a geometry of logic.
 My system performs the logic only using one command without numeric variables, without logic operators, and without measurements.
 This is neither digital nor analog logic.